General government revenue and expenditure

 Municipalities, county authorities, municipal companies (KF/FKF), inter-municipal companies (IKS) and joint parish councils are obliged to submit financial statements directly to Statistics Norway, via KOSTRA.

 In principle, all accounts are included.
-In practice some minor accounts are not collected due to lack of resources or lack of total overview of the population.
+In practice some minor accounts are not collected.

 The classification of transactions in government finance statistics are based on information in the collected datasets.
 These datasets contain a classification of transactions by type.
 Taxes, fees and charges, interest revenue and dividends are all examples of revenue types – while wages and salaries, interest expense, transfers to other sectors and acquisitions of fixed assets are examples of expenditure types.
 In addition, most accounts contain a classification by function or chapter that gives details regarding the various purposes of government spending – health, education, culture, etc.